 - We identified and shared helpful resources, including educational and fun activities for families, additional online workouts, COVID-19 information, and tips for stress reduction.

 - Hours of work to identify the way to safely reopen our programs and facility—including much need early child care—once given the go ahead by the Governor, which occurred in early June of 2020.

 While the Y scrambled to serve the community however we could, we also rigorously reduced our expenses and sough new avenues of support for our mission:

 - We sought and received Federal Paycheck Protection Program (PPP) funding to support our staff.

 - We have pursued available State grant funds extended to child care and summer camps to help offset lost revenue and the added expense of operating in the time of COVID.

 - Despite the availability of short-term PPP funds, longer-term realities required some furloughs, with even more difficult staffing decisions possible.

-- Budgets have been cut to reflect current realities and necessary belt-tightening.
+- Budgets were cut to reflect realities and necessary belt-tightening.